 The Everything Store is about how Jeff Bezos grew Amazon—from a simple online bookstore into the 5th largest company in the world.
 He did it with a mix of great timing, customer obsession, and relentless competition.

 Elon Musk is a biography of the man who led Tesla, SpaceX and PayPal.
 Musk inspires many people with his futuristic plans for new technologies, and his seemingly unstoppable ability to overcome all obstacles.
 But his employees are often pushed to their limit, trying to reach impossible deadlines.

 Steve Jobs is the official biography of the co-founder of Apple and Pixar.
 He had an intense passion to create revolutionary products like the iPhone, iPad, iPod, iTunes, and Macintosh computers.
 His personality was an unusual mix of Zen hippie and brash business visionary.

 Made in Japan is the autobiography of Akio Morita, who co-founded Sony and grew it to become one of the largest electronics companies in the world.
 Akio shares his advice for management, leadership and innovation.
 He also explains many differences in the working culture between Japan and the West.

 Digital Gold tells the story of the rise of Bitcoin, giving us a close look at the programmers and investors who contributed to the technology and movement.
 Nathaniel Popper also explores fascinating questions like: how can a money made up of digital bits have any value at all?

-Hooked shows how to create digital products that are engaging, compelling and habit-forming.
-Nir Eyal reveals how big tech companies like Google, Twitter and Facebook keep us coming back to their apps over and over again.
-His "Hooked Model" has 4 steps: trigger, action, variable reward and investment.
+Hooked is a guide for product designers, marketers, and entrepreneurs, showing them how to create digital products that are engaging, compelling, and habit-forming.
+Nir Eyal reveals how big tech companies like Google, Twitter and Facebook keep us coming back to their apps daily.
+His "Hooked Model" has 4 stages: trigger, action, variable reward, and investment.